Alice Cooper to Release Live LP, 'A Paranormal Evening'

 A Paranormal Evening at the Olympia Paris was recorded on Dec.
 7 last year, during Cooper's Paranormal tour and was mixed by his longtime collaborator Bob Ezrin.

-Journalist Mitch Lafon revealed the full track listing and suggested a release date of Aug.
-10; an Amazon listing states Aug.
-31 as the release.
+Journalist Mitch Lafon revealed the full track listing, and an Amazon listing states Aug.
+31 as the release date.
 One track, “Ballad of Dwight Fry,” was already available to purchase digitally.
 The album cover shows Cooper looking in a mirror, putting on his stage makeup.
 Fans commenting on Lafon’s post noted that the same Paris concert had also been filmed, though there's no news on whether a DVD might accompany the two-CD set.

 You can see the track listing for the album below.